Best fitted kitchens suppliers in the UK 2024

 Final recommendation

 The main drawback of choosing IKEA as your kitchen supplier is the low quality of its products.
-IKEA uses materials like MDF and melamine in its cabinetry, which is much cheaper than solid wood.
+IKEA uses materials like MDF and melamine in its door fronts, which is much cheaper than solid wood.
 They’re also more prone to degradation and wear and tear.

 b&q kitchen grey and wooden floor